Methodology

 - Libraries6%

-- Inverted CSI percentile rank vs all BC municipalities100%
+- Inverted CSI percentile rank vs all Canadian municipalities100%

 Lower CSI = higher score.
 Small communities with suppressed data use the parent Census Division average, flagged as estimated.